Recombinant Proteins

 Human Serum Albumin Recombinant, Fatty Acid Free

-HSA Human Recombinant Fatty Acid reduced produced in Plant contains 585 amino acids having a molecular mass of 67 kDa.
+Recombinant HSA (Human Serum Albumin), specifically the Fatty Acid reduced variant produced in plants, consists of 585 amino acids and has a molecular mass of 67 kDa.
+Purification of this recombinant albumin is achieved through proprietary chromatographic methods.

 Shipped with Ice Packs